 The user should furnish an electrical service panel with either a fuse-protected AC disconnect switch or an AC circuit breaker for supplying power to the charger.
-Before selecting the rating of the protective device and the AC and DC cables sizes, check the equipment nameplate and the Specifications section in Section 1-3 for charger input and output voltage and current.
+Before selecting the rating of the protective device and the AC and DC cables sizes, check the equipment nameplate and the Specifications section in Chapter 1 for charger input and output voltage and current.
 The rating of the protective device on the power circuit feeding the unit must equal or exceed equipment breaker rating.
 When standard AC circuit breakers are provided in the unit, the upstream protection shall not exceed 4 times the rating of the input breaker and shall not exceed 225A.
 The available fault current shall not exceed the interrupt rating list in section 1.3.2 for the model being installed.
-For locations with fault currents in excess of the standard capacity, optional high interrupting circuit breakers are required.
+For locations with fault currents in the excess of the standard capacity, optional high interrupting circuit breakers are required.
 Refer to the National Electrical Code (NEC) to select cable sizes.

-Note: 24 inch cabinets require wire rated 75°C or greater.
+Note: 24 inch and 30 inch cabinets require wire rated 75°C or greater.

-- 2.4.3 Connecting AC Input Cables - 1.
-Confirm the required AC input voltage.
-Refer to the model number on the charger nameplate and to the Model Designation table 1-1.
-See the Specifications section 1-3 for AC voltage and current requirements.
+2.4.3 Connecting AC Input Cables

+1. Confirm the required AC input voltage.
+Refer to the model number on the charger nameplate and to the Model Designation table in Chapter 1.
+See the Specifications section in Chapter 1 for AC voltage and current requirements.